JimPaine/makecode-arcade-tutorials/ks1-catch-game.md

 Click **Done** and go through the steps to save your game for later!

 You will now have access to all of the coding options, have an explore and see what else you can do!

+**Discussion**

+What did you learn?

+- What is an event?
+- What is a handler?

+Where you
+- Curious
+- Confident
+- Creative
+- Caring
+- A good craftsman